Photographs belong to the photographers who allow use for FNPS purposes only. Please contact the photographer for all other uses.

 USDA zones are based on minimum winter temperatures

 Does not produce wood with annual rings like most trees.
-It lives as a palmetto type plant for ten years or more until its trunk has achieved enough girth before it starts adding height.
+It lives as a shrub for ten years or more until its trunk has achieved enough girth before it starts adding height.
 Its trunk will not add girth once this happens and palms do not have the ability to heal wounds or gouges in the trunk--so be careful with your palms.